homeflow/homeflow.github.io/_posts/lead-forms/2015-02-04-staff-enquiry-form.md

 ---
 layout: default
-title: Staff contact form
+title: Staff enquiry form
-modal-id: staff-contact-form
+modal-id: staff-enquiry-form
-category: staff
+category: lead-forms
 ---
 The Homeflow platform allows users to contact staff directly and leads are copied to the agency email address.
 Here's a sample form construct: